christinali1017/Algorithm/README.md

 3) solution3:

-Store all the nodes in an array, then use the array to create the BST. just like the method in   However, not recommend this method.
+Store all the nodes in an array, then use the array to create the BST. just like the method in  * [108 Convert Sorted Array to Binary Search Tree](#108-convert-sorted-array-to-binary-search-tree).
+However, not recommend this method.
 If we do in this way, then this question is meaningless.

 **Time: O(n)**